 This is not an FAA-required subject area and does not count toward the minimum required hours of instruction for the Mechanics Powerplant certification.

 Biology

-Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in or successful completion of a corequisite English course for all courses unless otherwise noted.

 BIOL 1114 General Biology